spadma3/duck/catkin_ws/src/30-localization-and-planning/README.md

-Write the README.md file (template will be available before Jan.
-4th) in the duckietown/software/catkin_ws/src/<package>/ repository that describes the software and parameters involved.

 ## Duckiebot setup notes

 To use the fleet messaging platform, additional wireless adapters are needed that allow mesh networking (e.g. TP-Link TL-WN822N or TL-WN821N).